Donor Screening, Traceability & Quality Standards | 21 CFR 1271

 Communicable Disease Testing Requirements

-HCT/P communicable disease testing requirements under 21 CFR 1271.80 require testing to be performed by appropriately certified laboratories.
+Communicable disease testing requirements under 21 CFR 1271.80 require testing to be performed by appropriately certified laboratories using validated methodologies.

-These requirements form part of the communicable disease control pathway distinguishing Section 361 HCT/Ps from Section 351 biological product pathways.
+These testing standards support the communicable disease control pathway that distinguishes Section 361 HCT/Ps from products regulated under Section 351.

-Current Good Tissue Practice (cGTP) requirements under 21 CFR 1271 Subpart D establish operational controls applicable to HCT/P establishments.
+Current Good Tissue Practice (cGTP) requirements under 21 CFR 1271 Subpart D establish operational controls for HCT/P establishments involved in recovery, processing, storage, and distribution.

 • Lot identification numbers